 Audi Q7 Review

-The 2013 Audi Q7 ranks 10 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 18 published reviews and test drives of the Audi Q7, and our analysis of reliability and safety data.
+The 2015 Audi Q7 ranks 9 out of 9 Luxury Large SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Audi Q7, as well as reliability and safety data.

 Test drivers report that the 2015 Audi Q7 has cumbersome handling as well as limited cargo and interior space, but they find its cabin materials top notch and its engine choices potent.

 The base 2015 Audi Q7 comes with a supercharged V6 engine that reviewers say is powerful and delivers swift acceleration for highway passing.
 An available supercharged V6 engine is even more powerful, according to critics, and they report that the optional turbodiesel engine provides excellent power delivery and the best fuel economy estimates in the class.
 With 16/22 mpg city/highway, the Q7 earns good fuel economy estimates for the class.
 Additionally, the diesel-powered Q7 earns even better estimates of 19/28 mpg city/highway.
 Most critics agree that the 2015 Q7 feels ponderous in turns and is difficult to maneuver in small spaces.
 Still, a few think it has communicative steering and handles adequately for its size.
 Some test drivers say the Q7’s brakes are strong, but don’t stop the Q7 smoothly.